 The person at the center of this case

-United States 2020 Presidential Election / American Voters
+United States 2020 Presidential Election / U.S. Voters

-Justice for United States 2020 Presidential Election / American Voters — the trail went cold in 2021, but the truth hasn't.
+Justice for United States 2020 Presidential Election / U.S. Voters — the trail went cold in 2021, but the truth hasn't.

 Start here

-In October 2021, a federal grand jury indicted two Iranian nationals, Seyyed Mohammad Hosein Musa Kazemi and Sajjad Kashian, for orchestrating a coordinated campaign to interfere with the 2020 U.S. Presidential Election through computer intrusions, voter intimidation, and disinformation.
-The defendants allegedly accessed voter databases from multiple state election websites, sent threatening emails to American voters, and attempted unauthorized access to media and state computer systems between August and November 2020.
-The case remains under investigation as authorities work to locate the suspects and fully assess the scope of foreign interference operations targeting U.S. election infrastructure.
+On October 20, 2021, a federal grand jury indicted two Iranian nationals, Seyyed Mohammad Hosein Musa Kazemi and Sajjad Kashian, for their alleged roles in a coordinated campaign to interfere with the 2020 U.S. Presidential Election through computer intrusions, voter intimidation, and disinformation.
+The defendants allegedly obtained voter information from state election websites, sent threatening emails to voters, and attempted unauthorized access to media and state computer systems between August and November 2020.
+The case remains significant as it documents state-sponsored election interference efforts and the ongoing threat to U.S. electoral infrastructure and voter security.

 Try asking